faisalkea/giflib-hibernate/README.md

 # gif.lib
-This application is used in the Spring with Hibernate Treehouse course.
+This application is used in the Spring with Hibernate Tech 1 & 2 course.
 The app was originally built in the Spring Basics course, and its functionality is extended in the following ways:

 - Adds persisted data, using an H2 database
 - Manages data with Hibernate